Child Abuse and Neglect Reporting Act (CANRA)

 DCFS Employee Responsibilities

-1. If a DCFS employee observes, suspects, or receives a report of abuse, neglect, caregiver absence/incapacity, or exploitation from a source other than the CPH, that employee must immediately contact the CPH to make a referral for initial assessment.
+1. If a DCFS employee observes, suspects, or receives a report of abuse, neglect, caregiver absence/incapacity, or exploitation from a source other than the CPH, that employee must immediately (or as soon as practically possible) call the CPH to make a report for initial assessment, and submit a written report via the SS 8572, Suspected Child Abuse Report (SCAR) form, within thirty-six (36) hours of receiving the information concerning the incident.

-2. If an investigation on a referral regarding children in out-of-home care reveals that the caregiver’s biological/adopted children are victims of abuse or at risk of abuse, contact the CPH immediately to make a referral.
+3. If an investigation on a referral regarding children in out-of-home care reveals that the caregiver’s biological/adopted children are victims of abuse or at risk of abuse, contact the CPH immediately to make a report.

 Prior to Concluding the Reporting Telephone Call